Konitsa

-Konitsa acts as a regional hub for several small villages of Pindos, and features many shops, schools and a general hospital.
+Konitsa acts as a regional hub for several small villages of Pindos, and features many shops, schools and a public medical center.
 Primary aspects of the economy are agriculture and tourism; it is a popular starting point for tourists and hikers who want to explore the Pindos mountains, or who want to go rafting in the river Aoos or parapenting.
 Due to Konitsa's closeness to places of particular interest, such as the Vikos–Aoös National Park, which includes the Vikos Gorge, the Aoos Gorge and the Tymfi mountains, where the Vikos spring water brand is collected, the Dragonlakes of Tymfi and Smolikas and the sulfur baths of Kavasila, contributed to the increase of tourism in the region.

 Name

 The town itself is known in Greek as Kónitsa (Κόνιτσα), the villages surrounding it are often known as the Konitsochoria, meaning "the villages of Konitsa".
 The town is known in Bulgarian as Коница (Konitsa), Albanian as Konicë, in Aromanian as Cunitsã, and in Turkish as Koniçe.

 There are two main theories regarding the etymology of the name.
 The first states that the city takes its name from an ancient Epirote city named Knossos, which was located near modern-day Konitsa.
 According to this theory, the name is a corruption: Knossos -> Konissos -> Konissa -> Konitsa.
 The other theory states that the name is Slavic, from Koni (horse) and Tza (land), meaning horseland.
 According to a third theory, the name comes from a local lord named Konis who allegedly built a castle in the city.